Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Data Compression Technologies

 \section{Data Compression Technologies}

-Before we introduce the design of the proposed energy efficient scheme, we need to discuss the compression of the leakage data during the profiling and the attack phases.
-It has been observed (for example in \cite{chari2003template,Archambeau2006subspace,choudary2013efficient}) that often only very few leakage samples of the raw leakage traces contain useful leakage information.
-We say that the leakage traces are {\em sparse}.
-This sparsity is caused by the fact that many other activities in the implementation of the cryptographic system that are not dependent on the secret, due to fixed I/O (Input/Output) activities.
-Thus, in order to perform an efficient attack, one has to {\em compress} the collected leakage traces to extract the useful leakage information.
-A widely used method to compress the large amount of data is the so-called {\em sampling selection}: by selecting a subset from all recorded leakage samples, the number of samples is reduced.
-A variety of methods to select the samples have been developed, such as Difference of Means (DoM) \cite{chari2003template}~(which includes 1ppc, 3ppc, 20ppc and allap), Sum of Squared Pairwise T-Differences (SOST) \cite{gierlichs2006templates}, or Signal-to-Noise Ratio (SNR) \cite{mangard2008power}.
+Before introducing the design of our proposed scheme, we first discuss the compression of the leakage signal during the profiling and the attack phases.
+Typically, due to high sampling rates used, the recorded actual leakage trace $L_o$ has a very large number $m_o$ of samples where $m_o \gg m$~(note the recorded samples has already been composed of the same sized random part $N$~or even injected random noise $N_r$).
+However, it has been observed (such as in~\cite{chari2003template,Archambeau2006subspace,choudary2013efficient}) that leakage traces are \emph{sparse}, i.e. only very few leakage samples in the raw leakage traces contain useful information that is related to the internal state.
+This sparsity is caused by the fact that only a few logical components in the cryptographic system are depending on the secret in the predefined Input/Output~(I/O) activities.
+Thus, in order to perform an effective attack, typically attacker has to {\em compress} the leakage traces in order extract the useful leakage information for attacking.